How to set up a company in Ireland

 Taxes for Irish companies include:

 Paying tax and filing tax returns can be complicated, with strict deadlines and penalties for non-compliance.
-For peace of mind, you can outsource your Annual Accounts & Corporation Tax Returns to an accountant.
+You can outsource your Annual Accounts & Corporation Tax Returns to an accountant for peace of mind.

 Need help?